Today, 2 April 2019, I decided to start a post and try to find an answer to a question that interests many- What is the Mavic 2 Zoom?

 As a general rule, the vessels come a little closer and the sea pilot has embarked or disembarked about 3 km away.
 This is a relatively acceptable distance to fly, make some shoots and turn back.

-There are almost always winds in the sea, which often tends to change direction spontaneously.
+There are almost always winds in the sea, which often tend to change direction spontaneously.
 Although I know it very well, I’ve had twice to worry seriously.

 When I started flying back, the level of the battery was slightly below 50% and a distance of about 3.7 km.
 When flying to the ship, the wind direction was a headwind and slightly to the left, but when I was flying back headwind again on the right, luckily the speed of around 5 m/s.